This post may contain affiliate links.

 The most important thing here is to play your strengths.
 If you are predominately banquet based don’t say you can do fine dining or if you have only done fine dining don’t say you can run a banquet for 1500.
 Nowhere quicker will you be found out than in the kitchen where actions are essentially everything.

-In my current job as I move between departments chefs ask how does that other department work?
-How do you serve a 3 course meal for 1500 insides of 60 minutes?
+In my current job as I move between departments, chefs ask how does that other department work?
+How do you serve a 3-course meal for 1500 insides of 60 minutes?
 Or how does the plate-up and cooking work when everyone orders differently and hits the restaurant at exactly the same time?

-Not a rags to riches tale but one of high earning conventionally successful man to a traveling non-conformist homeschooling dad.
+Not a rags to riches tale, but one of high earning conventionally successful man to a traveling non-conformist homeschooling dad.
 So much of the book rang true with me and I’d have to recommend reading it to anyone who is remotely thinking of changing their lives around.

 Who knows where we will end up at the end of the year or next year but Asia, Mexico, Iceland and West Africa are likely.
-Without being shackled to a job or a holiday calendar we are free to choose whats best for our needs and likes.
+Without being shackled to a job or a holiday calendar we are free to choose what’s best for our needs and likes.

 Enter your email address and the next post will arrive in your email, it’s totally free.

 I’m not a very prolific blogger, my wife has the blogging talent in our family and you can find further information on how we make our lifestyle work on her sites: World Travel Family and Homeschool Group Hug.
 She has 8 in total now in various niches.

-Thanks for being here on this largely neglected website, once I’m out of the kitchens and Wales Iron Man is in the bag, we’ll be travelling and blogging again.
+Thanks for being here on this largely neglected website, once I’m out of the kitchens and IronMan Malaysia is in the bag, we’ll be travelling and blogging again.
 Tell me in the comments, what do you want to read here about being a travelling chef?